 No single description of the ESCS aggregate material is all-inclusive, and the reader is urged to consult the individual ESCS manufacturers for physical and mechanical properties of their lightweight aggregates, as well as for the proper use in the various aggregate applications.

-ESCSI products have lower transportation requirements and use raw materials that have limited structural applications in their natural state.
-This reduces demands on finite resources of quality natural sand, stone and gravel.
+Efficient raw material usage: The increased usage of processed lightweight aggregates is evidence of environmentally sound planning, as these products have lower transportation requirements and use raw materials that have limited structural applications in their natural state.
+This reduces demands on finite resources of quality natural sands, stones and gravels.